Why do I need to sanitise?

 Stain removal with chlorine bleach

 Chlorine bleach oxidises and removes certain stains easily.
-The Clean Cloth Nappies™ Sanitise information and tables provide the correct quantities to use.
+The Clean Cloth Nappies™ Chlorine Bleach Sanitise information and tables provide the correct quantities to use and reduces the risk of user error.
 It is easy as this!
 Why do you need the correct quantities?
 So that the process actually works and you don’t damage your laundry.